Welcome to the Holy Rude Viewfield Church, Stirling!

 Join us for Sunday Worship as indicated below.

-This year's (2025) King James Lecture:
+Last year's (2025) King James Lecture:

 "How both traditional and contemporary society was reflected and represented within the 2023 Coronation Liturgy at Westminster Abbey"